ksiadzds/my-home-budget/.ai/api-plan.md

 1. **Upload and Process Receipt**
    - **Method:** POST
    - **URL:** `/api/receipts/process`
    - **Description:** Upload a receipt image for OCR processing.
-The endpoint processes the image, performs OCR, and automatically matches recognized products against the database.
+The endpoint processes the image, performs OCR, automatically matches recognized products against the database, and returns an aggregated summary of expenses by category.
    - **Request:**
      - Form Data with:
        - `receipt`: (image file)